-In the case of CYPE Architecture, regardless of the stage of project development, we can view its geometry in AR or VR at any time using the BIMserver.center AR and BIMserver.center VR tools.
-For this to be possible, simply keep the project synchronised with the BIMserver.center platform.
+With CYPE Architecture, regardless of the stage of project development, we can view its geometry in augmented reality via the BIMserver.center mobile application and in virtual reality via the BIMserver.center VR application.
+This can be achieved by simply keeping the project synchronised with the BIMserver.center platform.

-- Read more: Exploring the uses and benefits of augmented reality (AR) in the AEC sector
+- Read more: Exploring the uses and benefits of augmented reality in the AEC sector

-- Read more: 5 Interesting resources the augmented reality (AR) app by BIMserver.center brings
+- Read more: 5 interesting augmented reality resources in the BIMserver.center app

 Viewing sketches in augmented reality